 A cluttered or poorly organized knowledge base can frustrate users and drive them away.
 To ensure a seamless experience:

-Pro Tip: Conduct usability testing to identify any gaps or confusion in your content structure.
+Pro Tip: Conduct usability testing to identify any gaps or confusion in your knowledge base structure.

 The quality of your content is the backbone of your knowledge base.
 Follow these writing tips to ensure your articles are helpful and easy to understand: